lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

           ((((LPWAN))))             ------   Internet  ------

 ~~~~
-{: #Fig-SCHCCOAP2 title='Standalone CoAP end-to-end compression/decompression'}
+{: #Fig-SCHCCOAP2 title='Standalone CoAP end-to-end Compression/Decompression'}

 In the third example, {{Fig-SCHCCOAP3}}, shows the use of Object Security for Constrained
 RESTful Environments (OSCORE) {{RFC8613}}.
 In this case, SCHC needs two
 rulesets to compress the CoAP header.
 A first ruleset
 focused on the inner header.
 The result of this first compression is encrypted using the OSCORE mechanism.
-And after a second ruleset compresses the outer header, including the OSCORE Options.
+Then a second ruleset compresses the outer header, including the OSCORE Options.

 ~~~~